OranWeb/TCEssentials/content/en/docs/prologue/Level15.md

 ## The Housing Situation

-You will need to rent and move into a better house anything from a Palace to a Island whatever you can afford to rent, this is only temporary for you to train you will be renting an island later anyways so go for something cheap with less days on the [rental market](https://www.torn.com/properties.php?step=rentalmarket#/).
+You will need to rent and move into a better house anything from a Palace to a Island whatever you can afford to rent, this is only temporary for you to train 7 days rental is most likely enough, you will be renting an island later anyways so go for something cheap with less days on the [rental market](https://www.torn.com/properties.php?step=rentalmarket#/).

 ## Getting your happy up

 Once you've moved in to a better house you will notice your happy hasn't gone to up to max or that it will go up very slowly, there's an easy method to bring your happy up, head over to [Sally's Sweet Shop](https://www.torn.com/shops.php?step=candy) and buy 100 of lollipops if there are none of those then buy Bag of Chocolate Kisses.
 Candies can also be bought on the [item market](https://www.torn.com/imarket.php#/p=market&cat=candy) if you're willing to pay a bit more for them.

-After procuring the candies head over to the Item Market and buy a [Ecstasy](https://www.torn.com/imarket.php#/p=market&cat=drugs), Ecstasy is a drug that will double your happiness on usage.
+After procuring the candies head over to the Item Market and buy an [Ecstasy](https://www.torn.com/imarket.php#/p=market&cat=drugs), Ecstasy is a drug that will double your happiness on usage.

 Now that you have all the training supplies you need, use as many lollipops as you can (they add booster cooldown) then once it says you've run out of booster cooldown use the ecstasy (ecstasy adds drug cooldown) this will double your current happiness.
 Head over to the gym and train your stats